 When your case concludes, whether that’s with a settlement or at trial, the attorney will get a percentage of your settlement.

-Ready to Search for a Personal Injury Law Firm?
+Ready to Search for a Houston Personal Injury Law Firm?

 If you find yourself in the unfortunate situation of experiencing a personal injury, these tips should get you started in finding an effective and experienced attorney for your case.

-Stepp and Sullivan PC has over 70 combined years of experience and can handle personal injury claims, as well as claims arising from aviation, maritime, and industrial accidents.
+Stepp & Sullivan, P.C has over 70 combined years of experience and can handle personal injury claims, as well as claims arising from aviation, maritime, and industrial accidents.
 If you need a personal injury law firm that is experienced in these cases, contact us today.
 We can also provide a no-obligation case review.